About Us

 The process begins with: –

-1. Selection of fabric for the item to be made.
+- Selection of fabric for the item to be made.

-2. Cutting of fabric in desired measurements as per item requirement and its stitching, if its a stitched item.
+- Cutting of fabric in desired measurements as per item requirement and its stitching, if its a stitched item.

-3. Block printing process of the design, called as “chhapayi” locally.
+- Block printing process of the design, called as “chhapayi” locally.

 Initially, the design to be worked is printed on the plain fabric.
 The wooden block is dipped in the color solution which is made by mixing glue and indigo.
 Then it is printed on the fabric.
 There will be different blocks for butis, floral patterns and borders.
 In Lucknow, the printing process is done by separate group of artisans who mainly concentrate in printing.
-The printed fabric is now ready for the embroidery work.
+The printed fabric is now ready for the embroidery work. - Actual hand embroidery jobwork of lucknow chikankari, done by skilled artisans over the chhapayi designs, weaved using a needle, thread, and a frame which tightly holds the fabric.

 The embroidery is done over the printed design pattern using needle and thread.
 The artisan creates traditional patterns using different techniques.
-Different types of stitches can be made in one product.
+Different types of stitches can be made in one product. - Washing, polishing (termed as “charakh” locally) and pressing, after item is submitted by artisan called “karigar” locally.

 Washing is the final stage of production process.
 The fabric after embroidery work is first soaked in water and then washed to remove the block printed blue color.
 Then it is starched and ironed to obtain stiffness.
-The final product is now ready for the market.
+The final product is now ready for the market. - Thread cutting, final finishing and packing.